emack8258/build-webpage-project/README.md

 "Welcome.
 I create this as a demonstration on how Python can be use with Docker to generate a webpage."

-The Python script was written to save effort creating containers to host a webpage and to save effort generating basic web content.
+The Python script was written to save effort creating containers to host a web app and save time generating basic web content.

 I hope this project is useful to start making web content at scale!